 Growing God’s Kingdom Locally and Globally

-Michael Kunnen serves on staff at the Bridge Street Ministries, a ministry committed to building a bridge between the streets and the church in the West Side neighborhood of Grand Rapids and beyond.
-On staff, Michael serves as the director of the Grand Rapids Bridge Year, a program for post-high school and college-age individuals looking to take a season to know Jesus and make Him known and learn what it means to live a life of mission.
+Bridge Street Ministries is a ministry committed to building a bridge between the streets and the church in the West Side neighborhood of Grand Rapids and beyond.
+Grand Rapids Bridge Year, a part of Bridge Street Ministries, is a program for post-high school and college-age individuals looking to take a season to know Jesus and make Him known and learn what it means to live a life of mission.